mgold95/mgold95.github.io/_posts/2016-10-31-a-tale-of-two-wainos.md

     Kirby Lee – USA Today Sports</figcaption>
 </figure>

+Can small, seemingly irrelevant differences between pitches be the difference in a great outing instead of a poor outing for a pitcher?

 Adam Wainwright was once one of the most dominant pitchers in the game of baseball.
 In 2016, however, Waino seemed unable to return to his former dominant self after suffering a [season-ending achilles tear in 2015](http://m.mlb.com/news/article/120854420/st-louis-cardinals-pitcher-adam-wainwright-tears-achilles-will-miss-9-12-months/){:target="_blank"}.
 I'm going to compare two of Wainright's starts this season -- one dominant outing and one poor outing -- and analyze what caused Adam's success in the former and failure in the latter.
-What I'm not going to do is look for things like mechanical differences in Wainwright's delivery.
+What I'm not going to do is look too hard for things like mechanical differences in Wainwright's delivery.
 The purpose of this analysis isn't to figure out "what's wrong with Wainwright", but rather to emperically look at the differences in the pitches.